“DNP” is the acronym for “Did Not Play” and it appears all too frequently these days on results pages and players’ records in all sports.

-It’s been a long time coming but this summer tennis fans heading for the Aviva Centre will be able to arrive directly on the York University campus at the Pioneer Village subway stop.
+It’s been a long time coming but this summer tennis fans heading for the Sobeys Stadium will be able to arrive directly on the York University campus at the Pioneer Village subway stop.

 The extension of the Toronto Transit Commission’s no. 1 line was opened last month and the Pioneer Village station is about a 10-minute walk from the site of the 2018 men’s Rogers Cup from August 4-12.

 The most obvious tourist attractions for visitors arriving Sydney are the Harbour Bridge and the nearby Opera House.

 Probably third would be Bondi Beach, not too far from the entrance to the world famous harbour and the best-known beach in Australia.
 The picture here was taken two days after Christmas in the late afternoon with temperature not much above 20 degrees.
 But that still didn’t seem dampen the enthusiasm of those revelling in summer Down Under.